paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_storage.md

 **Return value**: String containing an opaque value representing the operation.

-The JSON-RPC server must start obtaining the value of the entry with the given `key` from the storage, either from the main trie of from `childTrie`.
+The JSON-RPC server must start obtaining the value of the entry with the given `key` from the storage, either from the main trie or from `childTrie`.

 The operation will continue even if the given block is unpinned while it is in progress.